dimitris-c/AudioStreaming/README.md

 - AIFF, AIFC, WAVE, CAF, NeXT, ADTS, MPEG Audio Layer 3, AAC audio formats
 - M4A (_Optimized files only_)

-As of 1.2.0 version, there's support for non-optimized remote M4A, please report any issues
+As of 1.2.0 version, there's support for non-optimized M4A, please report any issues

 Known limitations:
 ~~- As described above non-optimised M4A files are not supported this is a limitation of [AudioFileStream Services](https://developer.apple.com/documentation/audiotoolbox/audio_file_stream_services?language=swift)~~